Why Would You Use An elearning Library?

 Yet, research shows that online interaction can be just as positive and face-to-face.
 An elearning library facilitates collaboration and interaction between learners.
 If participants are learning remotely and in isolation, the xAPI software enables real-time collaboration and the use of messaging services to support, discuss and share ideas.

-Off-the-shelf and custom built courses use only the most highly qualified professionals to disseminate information that transposes into really deep and profound learning.
+Off-the-shelf and custom-built courses use only the most highly qualified professionals to disseminate information that transposes into really deep and profound learning.
 Creating this in individual businesses would cripple training budgets before the first module had been completed.
 Elearning libraries facilitate the use of the most talented trainers who share best industry practice and allow participants to knowledge share and collaborate.

 Compliance Training

 Compliance training is mandated employee training.
-When new legislation comes into practice or updates made, employers have a legal responsibility to train their workforce.
+When new legislation comes into practice or updates are made, employers have a legal responsibility to train their workforce.
 These changes are often linked to health and safety and employee concerns.
 In May 2023 alone there were 22 compliance updates to The Legislation Updates Service, so it’s clear that these changes happen often and in abundance.

 Using elearning content libraries to facilitate this form of training keeps your workforce up-to-date with the continuous cycle of changes.
 Elearning libraries support compliance training by being: